TritonDataCenter/triton/docs/developer-guide/coal-setup.md

     Wait (60s) for mahi instance 0ce580dd-725b-4f80-a341-963359802e90 to come up Updated successfully (elapsed 2297s).
     ```
+1. To obtain other miscellaneous updates:
+    ```bash
+    [root@headnode (coal-1) ~]# sdcadm experimental update-other
+    Updating maintain_resolvers for all vm services
+    Updating DNS domain service metadata for papi, mahi Updating DNS domain SDC application metadata for papi, mahi No need to update region_name for this data center sapi_domain already present on node.config
+    Done.
+    ```

-4. To confirm health, run `sdcadm check-health`.
+1. To confirm health, run `sdcadm health`.

 ### Updating the Platform

 [Triton SmartOS](https://smartos.org/) is the operating system, or the platform.
-You'll find occasional references to SDC in the code, which is an abbreviate for one of the previous versions of the platform.

-You may update the platform image (PI) at the same time you install SDC updates.
-You might not reboot the head node or compute nodes (CN) right away.
-You will likely install a new PI more frequently than the rest of Triton, so that on reboot you benefit from the most reliable and secure OS.
+You may update the platform image (PI) at the same time you install Triton
+updates.
+You need not reboot the head node or compute nodes (CN) right
+away.

 1. To download and install the latest platform image:
     ```bash
     [root@headnode (coal-1) ~]# sdcadm platform install --latest
     Downloading platform 20150312T155347Z (image 6564370e-da8f-4c40-b66e-9c4ba21e9f50) to /var/tmp/platform-master-20150312T155347Z.tgz